 Significant changes include removal of two properties containing significant areas of remnant vegetation, including Lot 42 on FTZ37338 (1,219.8 ha), which contains two patches of potential semi-evergreen vine thicket (SEVT) threatened ecological community (TEC) and Lot 65 on BO190 (418.3 ha).
-Additionally, two extra properties (Lot 2 on 9BO243, Lot 64 on BO190) were added throughout the project's development.
 Project design changes have influenced the methods and coverage of subsequent field surveys throughout the project's development.

-This ecological assessment has considered and assessed the 97 WTG layout provided on (24 July 2023) and will require modification if the design evolves to impact areas outside of the planning corridor.
+This ecological assessment has considered and assessed the 97 WTG layout provided on 24 July 2023 and will require modification if the design evolves to impact areas outside of the planning corridor.